 We all know dogs love to run, but sometimes their enthusiasm gets them into trouble.
 That's why many pet owners choose to fence in their yards.
 Electric fences are becoming more popular, especially among those who have smaller yards that aren't suited for a regular fence or those who want something that's easier to install than traditional fencing.
+But how well do electric fences for dogs work?

 As the creators of the Fi Smart Collar, we understand that some dogs may require certain items to keep them safe.
 While our collar, does not contain your dog in your home area, it can keep tabs on their location without causing any discomfort to the dog.